Pension protection - frequently asked questions

 Scheme specific tax-free cash protection

 25% of any increase in the value of the plan since 6 April 2006 can also be taken.
-The value of the plan on 6 April 2006 is adjusted proportionately to take into account the change in lifetime allowance since 6 April 2006.

 If benefits are transferred to another registered pension scheme and primary or enhanced protection has been granted the protection will remain.
 However, the same will not apply to somebody with a tax-free cash entitlement of more than 25% if they had not applied for primary or enhanced protection.
 These people will lose their entitlement to the higher amount of tax-free cash under the new plan, unless their transfer can be classed as a 'block transfer' or in certain circumstances where a scheme winds up.